Search element - Quick search bar

 How long will it take to heal?

-Once your baby’s attachment is improved, you may notice that the feeds quickly become more comfortable.
-If your nipples are damaged, then you may still feel pain just at the start of the feed, as baby draws your nipple into their mouth.
-However, if they are latching well, this pain should ease after 20-30 seconds.
+Once any problem is fixed, feeds should quickly become more comfortable.
+But if your nipples are damaged, you may still feel some pain while they heal.
+This is common at the start of the feed, as baby draws your nipple into their mouth.
+Once the nipple is deep in their mouth, and the milk begins to flow (after about 20-30 seconds), the pain should ease.

 What if my nipples are cracked or bleeding?

 Sometimes a damaged nipple gets a crack.
-You might see this on the nipple itself or where the nipple joins the areola.
+You might see this on the nipple itself or where the nipple joins the areola (the darker skin around the nipple).
 Sometimes the crack is very small and hard to see.
 Breastfeeding with a crack can be very painful and the cracked nipple may bleed during breastfeeds.

 Should I use a nipple shield?

-Before using a shield, seek face-to-face help from an ABA Breastfeeding Counsellor, a lactation consultant or a doctor who has extra training in breastfeeding.
+Before using a shield, seek help (face-to-face if possible) from an ABA breastfeeding counsellor, a lactation consultant or a doctor who has extra training in breastfeeding.

-Take care when using a breast pump to make sure that the fit is right and the suction is not too strong, or this may also hurt your nipples.
-You may find that hand expressing is a gentler option that can still work very well.
+If you use a breast pump, take care to make sure that the fit is right and the suction is not too strong, or it may still hurt your nipples.
+You may find hand expressing a gentler option that can still work very well.

 References